build-trust/ockam/documentation/guides/rust/README.md

-# Build End-to-End Encrypted, Mutually Authenticated, Secure Channels with Ockam
+# End-to-End Secure Communication for Distributed Applications

-In this step-by-step guide we’ll learn how to build secure messaging channels that protect en-route messages against eavesdropping, tampering, and forgery.
+In this step-by-step guide we’ll learn how to build mutually-authenticated, end-to-end encrypted, secure messaging channels that protect en-route messages against eavesdropping, tampering, and forgery.

 Data, within modern distributed applications, are rarely exchanged over a single point-to-point transport connection.
 Application messages routinely flow over complex, multi-hop, multi-protocol routes — _across data centers, through queues and caches, via gateways and brokers_ — before reaching their end destination.

 Transport layer security protocols are unable to protect application messages because their protection is limited by the length and duration of the underlying transport connection.

-Ockam makes it simple for your applications to guarantee end-to-end integrity, authenticity, and confidentiality of data.
+Ockam is a collection of programming libraries (in Rust and Elixir) that make it simple for your applications to guarantee end-to-end integrity, authenticity, and confidentiality of data.

-You no longer have to implicitly depend on the security of every other machine or application within the same network boundary.
-Instead, your application can have a strikingly smaller vulnerability surface and easily make granular authorization decisions about all incoming information and commands.
+You no longer have to implicitly depend on the defences of every machine or application within the same, usually porous, network boundary.
+Your application's messages don't have to be vulnerable at every point, along their journey, where a transport connection terminates.

+Instead, your application can have a strikingly smaller vulnerability surface and easily make _granular authorization decisions about all incoming information and commands._

 Let's build mutually-authenticated, end-to-end protected communication between distributed applications:

+## Step-by-step

 <ul>
 <li><a href="./get-started/00-setup">00.
 Setup</a></li>